Math is Fun

 Why All the Fuss about Prime and Composite?

-Because you can "break apart" Composite Numbers into Prime Number factors.
+Because we can "break apart" Composite Numbers into Prime Number factors.

 It is like the Prime Numbers are the basic building blocks of all numbers.